james-priest/udacity-nanodegree-react/docs/course-notes/react-fundamentals.md

 > Please be sure that both are running before moving on in this Lesson.

 ### 3.2 Pass Data with Props
-Here we have a function whose whole prupose is to fetch a user.
-The problem is we need to tell the function whcih user to fetch.
+Here we have a function whose whole purpose is to fetch a user.
+The problem is we need to tell the function which user to fetch.
 This is done by passing a parameter to our function.

 [![rf14](../assets/images/rf14-small.jpg)](../assets/images/rf14.jpg)